oliverde8/php-etl/docs/DescribeChain.md

 The way phpEtl works is by sending individual data to each step.
 So our file path will be sent to the first step that will not return the file path, but will read the file and split that data in as many lines as the csv file contains.
-So running the Etl with multiple input file will allow us to use this same chain to merge multiple customers csv files.
+So running the Etl with multiple input file will allow us to use this same chain to merge multiple customer csv files.

 ```php
 $chainProcessor->process(